rejetto/hfs/README.md

     group1:
 ```

 As soon as the file is read HFS will encrypt passwords in a non-reversible way.
+It means that `password` property is replaced with an encrypted property: `srp`.
 For this reason HFS needs that your accounts file is writable.

+As you can see in the example, `group1` has no password.
+This implies that you cannot log in as `group1`, but still `group1` exists and its purpose is to
+gather multiple accounts and refer to them collectively as `group1`, so you can quickly share powers among several accounts.

+## Account options

+Other options you can define as properties of an account:

+- `ignore_limits` to ignore speed limits.
+Default is `false`.

 # Building instructions